 2019 Seminar for Civic Education

-The 2019 Munro Seminar for Civic Education will take place October 22-23.
-The theme this year is “Education Policy from K through College” and our keynote speaker will be Professor Maria Salazar of the Teaching and Learning Sciences and Teacher Education Program, Morgridge College of Education, University of Denver.
+The 2019 Munro Seminar for Civic Education took place October 22-23.
+The theme this year was “Education Policy from K through College” and our keynote speaker was Professor Maria Salazar of the Teaching and Learning Sciences and Teacher Education Program, Morgridge College of Education, University of Denver.

 Professor Salazar has become a leading voice nationally on “humanizing pedagogies, equitable and effective teaching, and college access and success for LatinX students.”
-Professor Salazar's lecture will be at the Harold and Irene Walton Room of the Mount Baker Theatre on October 22nd at 6:30 pm.
-The following day, Wednesday, October 23rd there will be two panel discussions held on the Western campus in Wilson Library: one on higher education and the other on K-12 education.
+Professor Salazar's lecture was held at the Harold and Irene Walton Room of the Mount Baker Theatre on October 22nd at 6:30 pm.
+The following day, Wednesday, October 23rd there were two panel discussions held on the Western campus in Wilson Library: one on higher education and the other on K-12 education.

 Tuesday, October 22: Keynote Address